Research and Exploration

 - Project’s feasibility (20%)

-- Quality and relevance of previous realizations by the candidate and the main participating artists
+- Quality and relevance of the artist’s previous work

-- Ability of the candidate to complete the project
+- Ability of the artist to carry out the research project

 Ethics